 Vitamin C. Use it three times per day (250 mgs for small dogs).
 If you already use this regularly, then that’s very good.
 This should be added to whatever dose you currently use and should be spread out through the day.

 Herbal tinctures.
 Echinacea.
 Give him a few drops three times each day, either in his mouth or on his food.
 Golden Seal.
 The same applies as with Echinacea.

 Colloidal Silver.
 1-2 drops three times per day either in his water or food.
 To specifically fight the kennel cough virus:

 (they work when the right remedy and symptoms are matched, regardless of how potent the remedy is).

 Bryonia.
 1-2 pellets three times per day.
 Dog can’t eat for 10 minutes before and after taking the pellets.
 You can get this from most health food stores in a 6C or 6X strength and that’s an ok but if you can get 30C, that’s stronger.

 Drosera.
 Used the same as Bryonia.

-If your dog has an irritated/sore throat, a half teaspoon of honey three times every day will help.
+If your Pomeranian is coughing, he may have an irritated/sore throat, a half teaspoon of honey three times every day will help.
 Avoid letting your dog be around second hand smoke and keep him in an even level humidity environment.

 •Eliminate exposure to second hand smoke.